-Leading Technology Companies Announce Creation
+Leading Tech Companies Announce Creation of Cyber Alliance

 Industry leaders AMD, Honeywell, Intel, Lockheed Martin, and RSA/EMC form research consortium to focus on cyber security and next generation technologies